vihara-ambegoda/Control-Four-5x7-LED-Displays-with-MAX6952-AT89C51/README.md

 ![Simulation Screenshot](simulation.png)

 **Code:**
-> **Note:** I will not be uploading the full source code to maintain academic integrity.
 ![Code](code.png)
+> **Note:** As this work was submitted for university credit, I will not be sharing the source code.

 ---